-The Youth Enhanced Support Service (YESS-SWS) provides support to young people 12-25 years old with, or at risk of developing, a severe mental illness.
+YESS-SWS provides care to young people (aged 12 to 25) with, or at risk of, severe and enduring or complex mental health needs, and associated functional impairment.
 The service aligns with the evidence-based Youth Mental Health Principles recommended by Orygen.

-YESS-SWS is commissioned by South Western Sydney PHN and delivered by Parramatta Mission.
+YESS-SWS is commissioned by South Western Sydney PHN and delivered by Uniting.

 - About YESS-SWS

 - Why has SWSPHN commissioned YESS-SWS?

 YESS-SWS is a multidisciplinary team that provides comprehensive biopsychosocial assessment, therapeutic intervention, and case management.
 The team includes a psychiatrist, a peer worker, and mental health clinicians.

 YESS-SWS provides individual sessions, family work and group programs, and can also connect young people and their families to other support services to deliver wrap around care.
 The program is designed to provide flexible, medium-term care (typically up to 12 months), at no cost to the young person.
 The caseloads are capped for each clinician, which means that there is a limit to the number of young people each clinician is assigned to, to ensure that young people and families accessing the service are provided with comprehensive care tailored to their needs.

 The YESS-SWS program focuses on young people who would benefit from a multidisciplinary approach with the goal of preventing young people from having to access tertiary level care.
 This includes consumers whose needs are greater than what headspace and ReFrame can provide but do not meet criteria for tertiary services.
 YESS facilitates the care of young people through their journey “stepping up and down” on the stepped care continuum.